silverstripe-terraformers/keys-for-cache/README.md

 ## API warning:

-This module is still in the early days of its life and therefore could have its API changed/updated
+This module is still in the early days of its life and therefore could have its API changed/updated.
+That said, the public API is very small, so we will do our best to make no changes to it.

 ## Installation